 For the Planet

-The GEF’s 30th Anniversary is an opportune moment to both celebrate past achievements as well as highlight the challenges ahead.
+The GEF’s 30th Anniversary was an opportune moment to both celebrate past achievements as well as highlight the challenges ahead.

-Our digital campaign #ForThePlanet will take a deep-dive into the past, present and the future of the GEF, and the issues we work on.
+Our digital campaign #ForThePlanet took a deep-dive into the past, present and the future of the GEF, and the issues we work on.